Kxnr/kxnr.github.io/README.md

 * SECRET_KEY
 * SECURITY_TOTP_SECRETS

+#### Management

+Management of website users and content are run through click commands.
+Available commands can be seen with `flask help`.
+For this project, there are three levels of management available: Content, Category, and Role.
+The content describes individual components along with metadata and can be managed through `flask content` subcommands.

+Categories can be used
+to control rendering of pages or access to pages.
+Pages may belong to multiple categories, and all pages in a category may be loaded by accessing the category.
+Categories may also be added as a render option to Content, which will render a preview of the pages in the Category.
+Categories can be modified with `flask category` subcommands.

+Roles control access to Content and are applied as a filter on all queries.
+Roles are currently exposed through the flask-security command line interface, so please check that project for user management commands.

 ## Help

 Setup is effectively unchanged from flask-security setup, for config options, please see documentation for that project.